-It was also worth noting the relevance of unveiling the architects of health disinformation, just like what Ong and Cabañes (2019) did in their groundbreaking study.
+It is also worth noting the relevance of unveiling the architects of health disinformation, just like what Ong and Cabañes (2019) did in their groundbreaking study.
 It was observed in the study that there had been influencers who persistently and passionately spread dubious health claims online and outrightly discredited science and health authorities.
 Worse was that their content consistently achieved viral status.
-Who were these people?
-What were their motives?
-Who were they working for?
-Were they part of a health disinformation troll farm just like political trolls?
+Who are these people?
+What are their motives?
+Who are they working for?
+Are they part of a health disinformation troll farm just like political trolls?
 If so, then the workings of such disinformation operations must be exposed.